Target Exam

 Explanation:

-The correct option would be: Option 2: Both A and R are true, but R is not the correct explanation of A.
+The correct option would be: Option 1: Both A and R are true, and R is the correct explanation of A

 Assertion (A): A phenomenon by which the majority group places the blame on a minority outgroup for its own social, economic, or political problems is called scapegoating.
 This is correct.